JasonDGian/Docker-Kubernetes-Course/3-docker-volumes-&-data.md

 ## 🔹 Creating volumes.
+There are two types of volumes.
+- Anonymous volumes
+- Named volumes.

+When the developer does not assign a name to a volume, docker will automatically assign a hash-name to it and this is what we know as 'anonymous' volumes.
+The big problem with anonymous volumes is that they will cease to exist as soon as the attached container is shut down.

 A volume can be specified in several ways.
 - Specify a volume inside a Dockerfile.
 - Specify a volume in the docker run command.